graphql/graphql-spec/spec/Section 2 -- Language.md

 still be parsed and validated to allow client to represent a single request across many documents.

-If a query document contains only one query operation, that operation may be represented in the shorthand form, which omits the query keyword and operation name.
+If a document contains only one operation, that operation may be unnamed or represented in the shorthand form, which omits both the query keyword and operation name.
 Otherwise, if a GraphQL query document contains multiple operations, each operation must be named.
 When submitting a query document with multiple operations to a GraphQL service, the name of the desired operation to